Understanding Systemic Betrayal in the Military

 What Clinicians Often Miss

 Even well-trained clinicians can unintentionally replicate systemic betrayal when working with service members and veterans.
+Here are some common pitfalls:

-• Over-pathologize adaptive responses: Treating hypervigilance, emotional numbing, or distrust as purely symptomatic rather than contextually learned.
+Over-pathologizing Adaptive Responses: Treating hypervigilance, emotional numbing, or distrust as purely symptomatic rather than contextually learned.

-• Ignoring institutional context: Focusing only on individual coping without addressing military culture, power dynamics, or betrayal.
+Ignoring Institutional Context: Focusing only on individual coping without addressing military culture, power dynamics, or betrayal.

-• Rushing forgiveness or acceptance: Pressuring clients to "let go" before accountability or meaning-making has occurred.
+Rushing Forgiveness or Acceptance: Pressuring clients to "let go" before accountability or meaning-making has occurred.

-• Mislabeling moral injury as resistance: Interpreting anger, grief, or withdrawal as avoidance rather than ethical pain.
+Mislabeling Moral Injury as Resistance: Interpreting anger, grief, or withdrawal as avoidance rather than ethical pain.

 Comments